An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Linear Convolutional Network

 if we \textit{directly perform gradient descent} on the $\gamma_{k}$ variable, we have

 \paragraph{Fixed point} Fixed point of the gradient flow is

 \paragraph{Learning dynamics of Fourier modes } This is basically a first order dynamics ODE

-\textbf{Remarks} \begin{itemize} \item This is exactly the same story as the one layer linear case, where $\sigma^{2}+\tilde{\Sigma}_{kk}$ determines the convergence speed per mode. \item Spectral model $\tilde{\Sigma}_{kk}$ with higher power will converge faster. -> usually the lower spatial frequency modes. \item Higher noise level will converge faster \end{itemize}
+\paragraph{Remarks} \begin{itemize} \item This is exactly the same story as the one layer linear case, where $\sigma^{2}+\tilde{\Sigma}_{kk}$ determines the convergence speed per mode. \item Spectral modes $\tilde{\Sigma}_{kk}$ with higher power will converge faster, which usually corresponds to the lower spatial frequency modes. \item Higher noise level will converge faster \end{itemize}

 \paragraph{Learning dynamics of weight entry as rotated Fourier mode dynamics} \begin{lemma}[Convolution Spectrum-entry relation] The relationship between spectral and entry parametrization of filter weights is